 We use an online application process.
 ManageMyMarket.com is where you do it.
 First hit register, then login, fill out your profile, list products and then apply to a market.

-Applications for 2015 will open in early February.
-The deadline for returning vendors is ***March 6 –EARLIER THAN PRIOR YEARS***.
+Applications for 2015 opened in early February.
+The deadline for returning vendors was ***March 6 –EARLIER THAN PRIOR YEARS***.
 You can edit you ManageMyMarket profile and products at any time.

 If you are a returning or “wannabe” restaurant or baked/processed foods vendor, your first deadline is earlier — Feb.
 17. The board selects restaurant and baked/processed food vendors in a competitive process that begins with a pre-application called Board Review and Approval.
 That and three other forms are now available in the pulldown menu directly under this Information for Vendors page.
 The service is through Wufoo.

-Here is a draft of the 2015 CAFM Handbook, which contains guidelines.
+Here is the 2015 CAFM Handbook, which contains guidelines.
 This document also is accessible from ManageMyMarket.com during the application process.
 If you apply you’ll sign something about it, so you should read it first.

-Apart from the earlier deadline, another change for 2015 is a required affidavit for vendors seeking to use the word “organic” under the $5,000 federal law exemption from certification.
+Apart from the earlier deadline, another change for 2015 is a CAFM OG affidavit for vendors seeking to use the word “organic” under the $5,000 federal law exemption from certification.

-Stall fees are likely to be: $22 for Corvallis (Saturday) and $20 for Corvallis (Wednesday) and the longer stall in Albany.
+Stall fees are again: $22 for Corvallis (Saturday) and $20 for Corvallis (Wednesday) and the longer stall in Albany.
 Albany has some $18 stalls that are great for vendors who unload and park elsewhere.
 The annual membership, which you pay only once, is $25.

 March 6 is the deadline for returning vendors, although we continue to accept applications all season.
 We consider the date of application in deciding which vendors get to attend.
 Space historically has been tight at Corvallis Saturday, but we’ve created a little breathing room in the form of permission for a more space on Monroe Ave. west of the alley.